SOliv1/procol-harum-beyond-the-pale/README.md

                                 <a class="dropdown-item" href="#navbarDropdownMenulink">Home</a>
                                 <a class="dropdown-item" href="#about-header">About</a>
                              </div>

  iii) #### I use a nav bar with dropdownmenu with anchor links to navigate the website sections.

-   #### Mood / Atmosphere
+   #### Mood / Atmosphere - Thats Userinterface!
+Userinterface - is like a fully furnished living room where everything is in place and where you expect it to be.
+People know where to find things / so make sure it is a good user interface.
-In order to create an nostalgic atmosphere, I build a website invoking the mood and make available  the latest "happenings".
+In order to create an nostalgic atmosphere.
+I build a website invoking the mood and make available the latest "happenings".
 I add  brightly coloured sections and images inspired by the Procol Harum era incorporating cover albums, complete with videos and audio for enjoyable listening.
+The logo is at the top left corner and the navbar is also at the top where expected.
+In my case the left corner next to the logo.
+The home page clicks as it should and the dropdown menu is user friendly and takes the user seemlessly to the desired section.
+Social links are always at the bottom and easily accessible at all times on every page, together with the munu links.

 #### Sign Up forms
 ** to do** I build  a modal to create a "sign up" form to a newsletter.
 (W3 schools.com: Example )